DZGoldman/Github-Data/signup.md

 ### Other info Gathered for Approval
+- Store git hub skills (to compare with user's claimed skills)
+- timeline on github (from first commit to most recent, frequency?)
-- Number of repos
+- Number of github repos

+### additional considerations
-2 Components: autofilling for user's ease, and verifying user's claims.
+- 2 Components: autofilling for user's ease, and verifying user's claims.
 Say their claims are contradicted by github - what then?
+- Finding github by email has much lower api limit (30 per day?
+Check Lt's methods)